 Mission Statement: “The Humanities Department prepares midshipmen for a career in maritime or military service by developing their knowledge of history and literature, their capacity to think critically, and their ability to communicate clearly.
 The Department cultivates graduates who are intellectually engaged, knowledgeable, and respectful of the diverse ideas and values that shape both the nation they serve and the world at large.”

-The Department of Humanities is composed of dedicated scholars who are passionate about encouraging student communication skills, life-long learning, and respectful reflection on the complexities of the human experience, crucial abilities for young people as they move through the increasingly complex and diverse twenty-first century.
+The Department of Humanities is composed of dedicated scholars who are passionate about encouraging student communication skills, life-long learning, and respectful reflection on the complexities of the human experience—crucial abilities for young people as they move through the increasingly complex and diverse twenty-first century.

-The Department strives to achieve four goals:
+The Department strives to achieve three goals:

 It works toward achieving its mission and goals through a variety of required and elective courses, primarily in English and History, but with occasional interdisciplinary courses or ventures into journalism, film, leadership, and other topics.

 The Department offers two required introductory writing-intensive English courses with small class sizes, no more than fifteen students.
 The first, LITR101: Composition & Literature, is a 3-credit course taken in plebe year that primarily emphasizes composition to develop writing skills through close reading and critical analysis.
 For those with a weak writing background, WRIT100: English Language Lab provides an additional weekly hour of remedial work in grammar and composition.
 A second 3-credit course, LITR201: Literature, explores various literary genres and ages, and provides additional work on composition.
 Marine Engineering majors also take the 2-credit WRIT110: Professional & Technical Communications course that introduces them to the sort of writing engineers are expected to do in the maritime industry and military.